KahHan19/SQLJourney/README.md

 # SQLJourney

-Here, I include the journey and resources I used to self-learn HTML and CSS.
+Here, I include the journey and resources I used to self-learn SQL.

 ## Resources Used
 1. MySQL